 A total of 10 species were collected for this study.
-Seven species were collected from wild specimens in and around Pullman, WA; and three species were ordered from the commercial provider Mushroom Mountain in SC.
+Seven species were collected from wild specimens in and around Pullman, WA; and three species were ordered from the commercial provider Mushroom Mountain, SC.
 All fungal strains were grown in laboratory conditions on PDA media.
-It is anticipated that eight of the collected species will be used in the research.
+It is anticipated that nine of the collected species will be used in the research.
+The species cultivated will be Agaricus augustus, Agaricus avrensis, Hericium americanum, Pleurotus ostreatus, Coprinus comatus, Ganoderma applanatum, Stropharia rugoso-annulata (SRUG1), Lentinula edodes (LEDO2), and Auricularia auriculara (AAUR1) (Table 1).

 Species Identification:

-The species of fungal isolates used in this research will be verified using PCR amplification and sequencing of the ITS genomic region.
+The species of collected samples will be determined by sequencing the Internal Transcribed Spacer (ITS) regions of each sample’s genome.
+PCR will be conducted using ITS-1 and ITS-4 primers.

 Substrate Materials:

-Four types of raw materials will be used as substrates: wheat straw, sawdust, spent brewer’s grain, and coffee grounds.
-These will be combined in different concentrations to create five different substrate mixture combinations (Table 2).
+Four types of raw materials will be used as substrates: wheat straw (Four Star Supply, WA, locally produced), sawdust of Pinus ponderosa (Bennet Lumber Co, Clarkston WA), brewer’s spent grain (BSG) (Another Round Brewing, Pullman WA), and coffee grounds (various coffee shops, Pullman WA).
+These will be combined in different concentrations to create four different substrate mixture combinations (Table 2).
 Optimal substrate mixtures for most mushroom species consists of approximately 80% lignin/carbon source, 20% nitrogen-rich source, and other micronutrients such as gypsum and manure (Sokól et al. 2015, Stamets 2000, Sánchez 2004, Jang, Lee, Liu, & Ju.
 2009).
-The substrate mixtures will be loosely based around these parameters.
+The substrate mixtures will be based around these parameters.

+Preparation:

+All substrates will be dried prior to use in order to accurately measure water content.
+Straw, Brewer’s Spent Grain (BSG), and coffee grounds will all be air dried in the university greenhouses.
+The sawdust will be composted in the WSU greenhouses prior to use as a substrate in order to break down substances that would hinder fungal growth (Oseni et al. 2012).
+The sawdust will be placed in plastic bins measuring 3 x 4 x 1 feet, watered to approximately 70% moisture, and covered in black plastic.
+The sawdust will be allowed to compost for approximately a month and turned once a week.
+At the end of a month, it will be ready to use as a mushroom substrate.

 Experimental Design:

-The treatment structure will consist of an eight-by-five factorial design with ten replicates.
-The two factors will consist of species (Table 1) with eight levels and substrate mixture (Table 2) with five levels.
+The design structure will take the form of a complete randomized design (CRD) using a nine-by-five factorial design with ten replicates.
+The two factors will consist of species (Table 1) with nine levels and substrate mixture (Table 2) with five levels.
 A control substrate mixture consisting of commercial mushroom substrate obtained from (X) will be used.
 There will be no negative control for species.
-The design structure will take the form of a complete randomized blocked design (CRBD) experiment.
-The experimental units will be sorted into forty blocks of ten units each with each block representing one species x substrate mixture treatment combination.
-There will be a total of 400 experimental units.
-The experimental results will consist of sporocarp individual size, sporocarp fresh weight, sporocarp dry weight, sporocarp nutrient content, and spent substrate mass post-harvest.
+The outcomes measured will consist of sporocarp individual size, sporocarp fresh weight, sporocarp dry weight, sporocarp nutrient content, and spent substrate mass post-harvest.

 Spawn Production: